LorenaDerezanin/WhatIsPants/WhatIsPants.md

 We've started this project to understand how segmentation models work.
 Identifying and segmenting pants in an image is a fairly easy task for us humans — we can do it with almost 100% accuracy.
 But how well can machines do it?
 To answer this existential question, we decided to train a segmentation model and run some predictions.
-Our first choice was the Ultralytics YOLOv8 segmentation model, as it's well-documented, open-source, and frankly, looks quite promising.
+Our first choice was the Ultralytics YOLOv8 segmentation model, because it's well-documented, open-source, and frankly, looks quite promising.